-Since the end of the Cold War the British Royal Navy has undergone a major shift in priority away from planning for sustained 'blue-water' sea control operations against the Soviet Navy to a focus on power projection within a littoral environment.1 This has supported the broader shift within British defence policy away from the defence of Europe in Europe towards a focus on dealing with crises at the point of origin.2 This new focus has brought renewed interest in expeditionary operations.
+Since the end of the Cold War the British Royal Navy has undergone a major shift in priority away from planning for sustained 'blue-water' sea control operations against the Soviet Navy to a focus on power projection within a littoral environment.
+This has supported the broader shift within British defence policy away from the defence of Europe in Europe towards a focus on dealing with crises at the point of origin.2 This new focus has brought renewed interest in expeditionary operations.
 These changes have been reflected in the doctrine and procurement of all three services and in a growing emphasis on joint (i.e. inter-service) capabilities.
 The Royal Navy has been particularly keen to embrace this change in priorities, claiming that the enduring attributes of maritime forces make them particularly suitable for use in expeditionary operations.
+This is reflected in the latest edition of British Maritime Doctrine and in recent and planned enhancements to the navy's power projection capabilities.3 Prominent amongst the latter are the construction of new amphibious vessels to replace the previous generation of ships built in the 1960s and plans to build two new large aircraft carriers.
+With a likely displacement of around 60,000 tons these ships could be almost three times the size of navy's current Invincible-class aircraft carriers.
+The provision of new equipment has been matched by the development of new ideas about the way in which Britain's armed forces will conduct expeditionary operations, notable amongst these is the navy's new concept of Littoral Manoeuvre.